Third mission: Transfer at Ostfalia

 Gert Bikker: Universities have different orders or "missions".
 Teaching and research at

-universities have always been an integral part of these missions.
-Since Ostfalia as a college is
+universities has always been an integral part of these missions.
+Since Ostfalia as a university of

 Martina Lange: Here transfer does not just mean that universities transfer knowledge and